jamesjbot/QRCodereader/README.md

 ## Know bugs
 Some time the detector cannot detect the barcode.
-QRCodes are very hard for the detector to read.
+QRCodes are very hard for the detector to read (try to scan single QRCodes in landscape mode).

 ## Change log
 * 01-05-2017 Initial Commit